+Sports and extra-curicular activities have shown to be essential in health development of children.
 Due to a lack of basic infrastructure, children in Nepal do not have regular access to leisure activities.
-As schools focus mainly on the intellectual development of the children, their social, creative and emotional capabilities remain untapped and underdeveloped.
-Consequently, kids from all backgrounds – rich and poor, educated and uneducated, high and low caste – struggle to find programs to help them grow into responsible citizens in their communities.
-Both Himalayan Life Chitwan and Himalayan Life Pokhara provide spaces for children to develop these areas of their lives.
+Schools lack the resources to engage social, creative and emotional capabilities of kids.
+Consequently, kids from all backgrounds struggle to find programs to help them grow into responsible citizens in their communities.
+Both Himalayan Life Chitwan and Himalayan Life Pokhara provide day camps and sport activities for children to develop these areas of their lives.

 - Leisure programs for children of all walks of life.